 #8 Extruder Button

-The standard extruder configuration uses a screw to feed in filament.
+The standard extruder configuration uses a screw to feed in the filament.
 If you’ve ever played around with this, it can be quite painful to add or remove filament from your printer.
-That’s why I recommend printing out an extruder button.It’s a really fast print, and can save your fingers the pain of changing filament.
+That’s why I recommend printing out an extruder button.It’s a really fast print and can save your fingers the pain of changing filament.
 Check out the full details on Thingiverse.

 Anet A8 Safety Upgrades

 And last, but most certainly not least are our picks for SAFETY.
 If you haven’t considered adding in a MOSFET, you may want to add that to the top of your upgrade list.
 We’ve also provided some stylish solutions for adding and enclosing a power switch to your Anet A8.